John Forster (soldier): Life

+In May 1582, some men at the English border captured a messenger disguised as a dentist.
+They let him go, but Forster obtained from them a mirror containing letters in a secret compartment.
+Forster forwarded the letters to Francis Walsingham. they included information about a conspiracy involving Mary, Queen of Scots.

 On 27 July 1585, Forster and his son-in-law, Francis, Lord Russell were attacked by Thomas Kerr of Ferniehirst, and Russell was killed.
 Forster at first described it as an accident, but this did not suit the English government, and, with a view to exacting compensation, Russell's death was represented as the result of a deliberate plot.
 Meanwhile, various accusations, promoted perhaps by local feuds, were brought against Forster; he was said to have connived at murder, set thieves at liberty, executed others on insufficient grounds, and had dealings with Northumberland wreckers.
 Articles based on these accusations were drawn up on 27 September 1586, and Forster was dismissed from his office, Lord Eure being appointed in his place.
 Lord Hunsdon, however, thought the charges frivolous, and about April 1588 Forster was restored as warden.

 In June 1594 he made a proclamation that no one in the wardenry should receive the Scottish rebel Francis Stewart, 5th Earl of Bothwell.
 He asked the Mayor of Newcastle, Lionel Maddison to keep sure custody of Jacob Kroger and Guillaume Martin, who had stolen jewels from the Scottish queen Anne of Denmark.
 Forster held the wardenry until October 1595, when he was again superseded by Lord Eure; his removal was due partly to his old age, partly to a renewal of the charges against him.

 On 24 October 1597 he was nearly surprised at Bamburgh Castle by a party of Scots.
 He died at Bamburgh on 13 January 1602.